epam/miew/tools/templates/getting-started-for-dummies.md

 with other essential information.
 Multiple file formats exist, but for proteins, the [Protein Data Bank][] serves as a centralized database.
-This database gathers results from [crystallography][] experiments of molecular complexes and assigns them unique four-letter and number identifiers.
+This database gathers results from [crystallography][] experiments of molecular complexes and assigns them unique identifiers of four letters and digits.
 For instance, one of the smallest protein, [crambin][], is identified as [1CRN][] and comprises 327 atoms, while the colossal ribosome carries the identifier [4V88][] and has over 400,000 atoms.
 Importantly, the same molecules can appear